neptune-ai/neptune-fetcher/README.md

 )
 ```

-__Returns__:
-`pandas.DataFrame`: A pandas DataFrame containing metadata of the fetched experiments.
+__Returns__: `pandas.DataFrame`: A pandas DataFrame containing metadata of the fetched experiments.

->[!IMPORTANT]
+> [!IMPORTANT]
->When name regex is applied, it needs to limit the number of experiments to 100 or fewer.
+> When a regular expression is used to filter experiments, it must limit the number of matched entries to 100 or fewer.

 ---